 The quality of the garlic does matter but also you should never feed dogs garlic or supermarket bought in a jar as this can be toxic to dogs due to the way it is processed.

-Some homoeopathic events and nutritionist recommend peeling your garlic clove and then crushing it with the back of a knife before chopping it finely and adding it to your dog’s food.
+Some homeopathic events and nutritionists recommend peeling your garlic clove and then crushing it with the back of a knife before chopping it finely and adding it to your dog’s food.

 Are there any garlic supplements which are safe for dogs?

-If you aren’t a fan of fresh garlic and would like to look to a ready-made dog-friendly supplement Frank & Jellys recommends Garlic and Fenugreek Powder by Animal Health or Dorwest do some great supplements.
+If you aren’t a fan of fresh garlic and would like to look for a ready-made dog-friendly supplement Frank & Jellys recommends Garlic and Fenugreek Powder by Animal Health or Dorwest do some great supplements.
 It contains all the nutrients and health benefits of raw and natural garlic with the added benefit of fenugreek for a nicer flavour and a powder form for ease of use.
 However, we would suggest fresh raw garlic over a garlic supplement.

 If you’ve been thinking of incorporating garlic into your dog’s diet, then please know that it IS safe in small dosages and actually extremely beneficial to your dog’s health.
 As long as your dog is over 6 months of age, not pregnant or a Japanese breed.